aisandler/marketing-calendar-saas/USER_GUIDE.md

 ### Navigating the Calendar

-The Calendar View provides a visual timeline of all marketing briefs:
+The Calendar View provides a visual timeline of all marketing briefs and campaigns:

 1. Click "Calendar" in the left sidebar
-2. You'll see a Gantt chart showing all briefs as timeline bars
+2. You'll see a calendar showing all briefs and campaigns as events

 You can:
-- **Zoom in/out** using the controls at the top
+- **Switch views** between month and week views
-- **Scroll** horizontally to see different time periods
+- **Click on an event** to see a quick summary
-- **Click on a brief bar** to see a quick summary
+- **Double-click** to go to the event details
-- **Double-click** to go to the brief details
+- **Drag events** to adjust dates (if you have permission)

-### Understanding the Gantt Chart
+### Understanding the Calendar

-The Gantt chart uses color coding and visual elements:
+The calendar uses color coding and visual elements:

-- **Colors** represent different statuses (e.g., green for completed, blue for in progress)
+- **Briefs** appear with different colors based on their status
-- **Bar length** shows the duration from start date to due date
+- **Campaigns** appear in blue
-- **Milestones** appear as diamond shapes
+- **Event length** shows the duration from start date to due date
-- **Dependencies** (if configured) show as connecting lines
+- **Icons** indicate the type of event (📝 for briefs, 🎯 for campaigns)

 ### Adjusting Timelines

 To adjust a brief's timeline directly from the calendar:

-1. Click and hold on a brief bar
+1. Click and hold on a brief event
 2. Drag to move the entire timeline (both start and due dates)
-3. Or, drag the edge of a bar to change just the start or due date
+3. Or, drag the edge of an event to change just the start or due date
 4. A confirmation dialog will appear to confirm the change

 Note: Timeline adjustments are subject to your permission level.